Application Process and AdmissionsSchool of English

 Your application should be made through the research programmes stream of the online application portal.

-You must clearly state in your research proposal document if you are applying for Year 1 or Year 2 entry, and confirm whether you wish to study Poetry, Prose, or Writing for Performance.
+You must clearly state in your research proposal document if you are applying for Year 1 or Year 2 entry, and confirm whether you wish to study Poetry or Prose.

 The critical writing sample you provide should be a piece of distinction-grade writing, ideally recently completed at the Masters level (or equivalent).
 Your portfolio of original work should exhibit a strong command of your craft as well as nuance and creative potential.
 Your writing samples should address some theme related to your proposed work.